 WCB Nova Scotia offers a Practice Incentive Rebate program in the trucking and construction industries, which provides premium rebates for those that meet eligibility criteria – one of which is being WCB Safety Certified.
 This program will be evaluated for further industries in the future.

 WCB Safety Certified accreditation audits are conducted by audit providers approved by the WCB.
-During an audit, a provider will measure the effectiveness of your organization’s health and safety management system across 22 elements:
+During an audit, a provider will measure the effectiveness of your organization’s health and safety management system across the following elements:

 - Compliance Assurance